Adopted on May 21, 1999

 10). use of narcotic substances;

-12). untidy appearance during office hours and failure to wear the gown during court
+during office hours and failure to wear the gown during court proceedings;

-13). failure to duly notify institutions wherein the attorney performs a client's assignment of the attorney's inability to arrive at the appointed time as well as deliberate actions to
+failure to duly notify institutions wherein the attorney performs a client's assignment of the attorney's inability to arrive at the appointed time as well as deliberate actions to delay judicial proceedings;

 14). failure to duly notify institutions wherein the attorney performed an assignment of the attorney's lawful termination;